 - Important contacts

 - Introduction

 - Aims

 - Legislation and statutory guidance

 - Principles and Values

 - Definitions

 - Acronyms

 - Equality Statement

 - Roles and responsibilities

-- All staff
+- o All staff

-- If a child makes a disclosure to you
+- o If a child makes a disclosure to you

 - The Designated Safeguarding Lead (DSL)

 - The Trustees and members

 - The Head Teacher

 - Local Authority Virtual School Head Teachers

 - Confidentiality

 - 7 Golden Rules for Information Sharing

 - Recognising abuse and taking action

-- If a child is suffering or likely to suffer harm, or...
+- o If a child is suffering or likely to suffer harm, or...

-- If you have concerns about a child (as opposed to believing...
+- o If you have concerns about a child (as opposed to believing...

-- If you discover that FGM has taken place or a pupil is...
+- o If you discover that FGM has taken place or a pupil is...

-- If you have concerns about extremism
+- o If you have concerns about extremism

 - Concerns about a staff member, supply teacher, volunteer or contractor

 - Allegations of abuse made against other pupils (child on child)

-- Procedures for dealing with allegations of child-on-child abuse
+- o Procedures for dealing with allegations of child-on-child abuse

 - Sharing of nudes and semi-nudes ('sexting')

 - Strengths and Needs Assessment

 - Referral

 - Notifying parents or carers